alexandergall/ALX/README.md

                <nixpkgs/nixos/modules/services/networking/snabb/programs/
                l2vpn>

-       services.snabb.programs.l2vpn.interfaces
-           A list of interface definitions.

-           Type: list of submodules

-           Default:[ ]

-           Example:

-               [ {
-                   name = "TenGigE0/0";
-                   description = "VPNTP uplink";
-                   driver = {
-                     path = "apps.intel.intel_app";
-                     name = "Intel82599";
-                   };
-                   addressFamilies = {
-                     ipv6 = {
-                       address = "2001:db8:0:1:0:0:0:2";
-                       nextHop = "2001:db8:0:1:0:0:0:1";
-                     };
-                   };
-                   trunk = { enable = false; };
-                 }
-                 {
-                   name = "TenGigE0/1";
-                   description = "VPNTP uplink";
-                   driver = {
-                     path = "apps.intel.intel_app";
-                     name = "Intel82599";
-                   };
-                   trunk = {
-                     enable = true;
-                     encapsulation = "dot1q";
-                     vlans = [
-                       {
-                         description = "AC";
-                         vid = 100;
-                       }
-                       {
-                         description = "VPNTP uplink#2";
-                         vid = 200;
-                         addressFamilies = {
-                           ipv6 = {
-                             address = "2001:db8:0:2:0:0:0:2";
-                             nextHop = "2001:db8:0:2:0:0:0:1";
-                           };
-                         };
-                       }
-                     ];
-                   };
-                 }
-               ]

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.addressFamilies
-           An optional set of address family configurations.
-Providing this option designates the physical interface as a L3 interface.
-           Currently, only ipv6 is supported.
-This option is only allowed if trunking is disabled.

-           Type: null or submodule

-           Default:null

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.addressFamilies.ipv6
-           An optional IPv6 configuration of the subinterface.

-           Type: null or submodule

-           Default:null

-           Example:

-               {
-                 ipv6 = {
-                   address = "2001:db8:0:1::2";
-                   nextHop = "2001:db8:0:1::1";
-                 };
-               }

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.addressFamilies.ipv6.address
-           The IPv6 address assigned to the interface.
-A netmask of /64 is implied.

-           Type: string

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.addressFamilies.ipv6.enableInboundND
-           If the nextHopMacAddress option is set, this option determines whether neighbor solicitations for the local interface address are processed.
-If disabled, the adjacent host must use a static neighbor cache entry for the local IPv6 address in order to be able to deliver packets destined for the interface.
-If nextHopMacAddress is not set, this option is ignored.

-           Type: boolean

-           Default:true

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.addressFamilies.ipv6.nextHop
-           The IPv6 address used as next-hop for all packets sent outbound on the interface.
-It must be part of the same subnet as the local address.

-           Type: string

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.addressFamilies.ipv6.nextHopMacAddress
-           The optional MAC address that belongs to the nextHop address.
-           Setting this option disables dynamic neighbor discovery for the nextHop address on the interface.

-           Type: null or string

-           Default:null

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.description
-           An optional verbose description of the interface.
-This string is exposed in the ifAlias object if SNMP is enabled for the interface.

-           Type: null or string

-           Example:

-               10GE-SFP+ link to foo

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.driver.config.snmpEnable
-           Whether to enable SNMP support in the driver.

-           Type: boolean

-           Default:false

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.driver.name
-           The name of the driver within the module referenced by path.

-           Type: string

-           Example:"Intel82599"

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.driver.path
-           The path of the Lua module in which the driver resides.

-           Type: string

-           Example:"apps.intel.intel_app"

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.macAddress
-           The physical MAC address of the interface.
-This is currently required if L3 subinterfaces are present (it should be automatically read from the NIC).

-           Type: null or string

-           Default:null

-           Example:"00:00:00:01:02:03"

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.mtu
-           The MTU of the interface in bytes, including the full Ethernet header.
-In particular, if the interface is configured as VLAN trunk, the 4 bytes attributed to the VLAN tag must be included in the MTU.

-           Type: integer

-           Default:1514

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.name
-           The system-wide unique name of the interface.
-It must exist in the global list of inerfaces in the services.snabb.interfaces option, where the PCI address associated with the device is stored.
-This name is stored in the ifDescr and ifName SNMP objects if SNMP is enabled for the interface.

-           Type: string

-           Default:null

-           Example:"TenGigE0/0"

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.enable
-           Whether to configure the interface as a VLAN trunk.

-           Type: boolean

-           Default:false

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.encapsulation
-           The encapsulation used on the VLAN trunk (ignored if trunking is disabled), either "dot1q" or "dot1ad" or an explicit ethertype.
-The ethertypes for "dot1a" and "dot1ad" are set to 0x8100 and 0x88a8, respectivley.
-An explicit ethertype must be specified as a string to allow hexadecimal values.
-The value itself will be evaluated when the configuration is processed by Lua.

-           Type: one of "dot1q", "dot1ad" or string

-           Default:"dot1q"

-           Example:"0x9100"

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans
-           A list of vlan defintions.

-           Type: list of submodules

-           Default:[ ]

-           Example:

-               [ { description = "VLAN100";
-                   vid = 100; }
-                 { description = "VLAN200";
-                   vid = 200;
-                   addressFamilies = {
-                     ipv6 = {
-                       address = "2001:db8:0:1::2";
-                       nextHop = "2001:db8:0:1::1";
-                     };
-                   }; }
-                ]

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.addressFamilies
-           An optional set of address family configurations.
-Providing this option designates the sub-interface as a L3 interface.
-Currently, only ipv6 is supported.

-           Type: null or submodule

-           Default:null

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.addressFamilies.ipv6
-           An optional IPv6 configuration of the subinterface.

-           Type: null or submodule

-           Default:null

-           Example:

-               {
-                 ipv6 = {
-                   address = "2001:db8:0:1::2";
-                   nextHop = "2001:db8:0:1::1";
-                 };
-               }

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.addressFamilies.ipv6.address
-           The IPv6 address assigned to the interface.
-A netmask of /64 is implied.

-           Type: string

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.addressFamilies.ipv6.enableInboundND
-           If the nextHopMacAddress option is set, this option determines whether neighbor solicitations for the local interface address are processed.
-If disabled, the adjacent host must use a static neighbor cache entry for the local IPv6 address in order to be able to deliver packets destined for the interface.
-If nextHopMacAddress is not set, this option is ignored.

-           Type: boolean

-           Default:true

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.addressFamilies.ipv6.nextHop
-           The IPv6 address used as next-hop for all packets sent outbound on the interface.
-It must be part of the same subnet as the local address.

-           Type: string

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.addressFamilies.ipv6.nextHopMacAddress
-           The optional MAC address that belongs to the nextHop address.
-           Setting this option disables dynamic neighbor discovery for the nextHop address on the interface.

-           Type: null or string

-           Default:null

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.description
-           A verbose description of the interface.

-           Type: string

-           Default:""

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

-       services.snabb.programs.l2vpn.interfaces.*.trunk.vlans.*.vid
-           The VLAN ID assigned to the subinterface in the range 0-4094.
-The ID 0 designates the subinterfaces to which all untagged packets are assigned.

-           Type: integer

-           Default:0

-           Declared by:
-               <nixpkgs/nixos/modules/services/networking/snabb/programs/
-               l2vpn>

        services.snabb.programs.l2vpn.programOptions
            Default command-line options to pass to each service instance.
 If not specified, the global default options are applied.